mathias/dryingrackclip/README.md

 # drying rack clip

 A Clojure project for OpenSCAD that creates a 3D printable drying rack clip.
-(For Am*zonbasics "gullwing" drying rack.)
+(For Am*zonbasics "gullwing" clothes drying rack.)

 ## License